GenericMappingTools/gmt/MAINTENANCE.md

 11. `tests.yml`  (Tests on Linux/macOS/Windows)

-  This workflow is run when pull requests are merged into the *master* branch, if the pull request involved changes to the folders that contain source code, workflows, tests, or scripts for generating documentation figures.
+  This workflow is run when Pull Requests are merged into the *master* branch, if the Pull Request involved changes to the folders that contain source code, workflows, tests, or scripts for generating documentation figures.
 It runs the full GMT test suite on Linux, macOS, and Windows.